manasyesuarthana/ec2-instance-setup/README.md

 The key type I chose is RSA, meaning that the algorithm used to create the key pair is RSA.
 Upon creation, the key should be downloaded to our computer, which we can use for the SSH machine login later.

 ### 5. Configure Network Security Group
 Furthermore, we also need to state what type of traffic the instance can recieve and from where.
 This is done through **Security Groups**.
-For our task, we will need to allow SSH from our machine (to login) and HTTP from the internet as we are hosting a static website.
+For this, we will need to allow SSH from our local machine (to remotely login) and HTTP from the internet as we are hosting a static website.
+I called the security group `mylearning-dev-sg`.

-This is done by choosing the followin options:
+This is done by choosing the following options:

 ![alt text](images/image-4.png)